cbillowes/curious-programmer-helium/content/posts/2016/2016-04-28-you-dont-have-to-be-a-number/index.md

 bigger picture.
 It often feels like trying to find a gold needle in a tower of silver needles - painful and almost impossible.

-It is important to start speaking to the right people.
+It's important to start speaking to the right people.
 With time and some personal investment you can start building relationships in all parts of the organization.
 Figure out what people do and why they are doing it.
 If you are friendly and helpful, people treat you the same way.